-To give you the best possible chance of correcting your slice, we introduce you to some of our top tips that are extremely easy to follow and will help you make the necessary adjustments to your setup.
+To give you the best chance of correcting your slice, we introduce you to some of our top tips that are extremely easy to follow and will help you make the necessary adjustments to your setup.

 Hopefully, by the end of this article, you will have all the information you need to improve your long game, how to fix a driver slice in golf, and can set about drilling your drives straight down the fairway!